jcguu95/nixos-config/README.md

 + Setup ibus input method.
 + Understand source of `xmonad` and [apply transparency](https://stackoverflow.com/questions/43998105/making-every-window-transparent-with-xmonad/43998106#43998106).
++ Understand how to tweak xmobar and integrate it with dmenurecord.
 + Rescue `~/.config` from impurity :( .. this seems like a [hard issue](https://github.com/rycee/home-manager/issues/257).
 + Setup dictionary in qutebrowser.